elvindesouza/hardening/encryption.md

 Data is always encrypted with the data encryption key when stored to disk, even if there is no password set

-data in use
-data in motion (HTTPS only)
-full system encryption
-DNSSEC
-gpg with commands
-VNC x11vnc, tigervnc
-OCSP
-snort IPS
-doker/flatpak/snap/appimage
-VPN
-NTPsec

 ### Partition Encryption-

-Use LUKS(LVM additionally).
+Use dm-crypt+LUKS.
 Very easy to use, decrypting to non-technical users can just seem like "logging in to the computer"

 ### File Encryption-